oceanobservatories/ooi-tools/playback/README.md

 mi.instrument.teledyne.workhorse.vadcp.playback5
 ```

 Creation of the playback payload uses the format, driver, and data ranges.
-Here is a class that will create the payload for the ingestion request:
+Here is a class that will create the payload for an ingest request:

 ```python
 def cabledRequestFactory(username, refdes, filemasks, file_range=None, data_range=None, force=False, priority=5,